aweary/mkdirps-brackets/README.md

 A small utility that uses `mkdirp`, `async`, and `bracket-expansion` to allow for bracketed file paths when using `mkdirp`.
 ## Installation

+Use npm to install:

+`npm install --save mkdirp-brackets`

 ## Usage

 Anyone familiar with using a `mkdir -p` in a shell will be familiar with the bracket expansion syntax.
 It allows for the creation of multiple subdirectories at once.